Categories

 Laverda Club Victoria - Club De-registration

 After managing the club affairs and maintaining the club successfully for many years Woodruff and Carberry looked for new leaders.
+After being introduced to the Laverda Club at the 1993 Italian Concourse in Kalorama, John Cochrane joined the club.
+His well-polished 3CL he'd called 'Black Beauty' won Best Laverda Triple at the concourse in '94 and he took on the role of president for several years from 1995.
 In 2002 Greg Parish in his 22nd year of membership was approached to be President but declined due to international work commitments and already having been appointed Vice President of The Australian Cinematographers Society.
 Recent new member Sergio Canale argued that the paperwork involved with being incorporated as a club offered little benefit to the members (sic David Doyle Sept 2020) and he didn't want to be held accountable for matters that may have arisen from the club membership activities or fulfil the responsibilities of incorporation that involved regularly publishing the minutes of meetings and transparency concerning the financial position of the club, but he wanted to take control of the leadership of the membership list.
 With no-one available to fill the official position of President of Laverda Club Victoria Inc. the club was officially deregistered on May 16th 2002.

 Using the Laverda Club Victoria membership list Canale started a social group calling it Laverda Owners Victoria, named as such to distinguish itself from the former incorporated Laverda Club Victoria and to indicate that it was not an official club but simply a casual social group.
 In 2005 Canale became Account Signatory to the bank account of Club Laverda Victoria and assumed control of the Laverda Club Victoria assets.
-Canale's newsletter referred to the group as Laverda Owners Victoria, but as time went by readers were confused by the appearance of the names Laverda Club Victoria and Club Laverda Victoria used in the newsletter possibly to establish propriety in relation to deposits former members had made to the bank account of Club Laverda Victoria.
+Canale's newsletter referred to the group as Laverda Owners Victoria, but as time went by readers were confused by the appearance of the names Laverda Club Victoria and Club Laverda Victoria used in the newsletter and subscription fees resumed being paid into the bank account of Club Laverda Victoria.

-Laverda Parts dealership and service centre D.A.M.
-Classic Racing Pty Ltd continued to support Laverda enthusiasts with substantial sponsorship of events, contribution for fund raising and raffles for many years.
-Although DAM Group staff were not directly involved in decisions made by the new social group, as subscribers to Laverda Owners Victoria newsletter and ardent Laverda enthusiasts they recognised that 'Laverda Club Victoria' was a still a common search phrase to promote Laverda Owners Victoria on the internet so a webpage was launched on the the DAM Group website in 2007.
-Laverda riders searching for the social group now had a worldwide internet point of contact, a regular entertaining email newsletter was produced, the Laverda brand gained attention at Festivals, Race Meetings and Rallies and the subscriber numbers grew.
+Laverda Parts dealership and service centre DAM Classic Racing Pty Ltd continued to support Laverda enthusiasts with sponsorship of events, contribution for fund raising and raffles for many years.
+Although DAM Group staff were not directly involved in decisions made by the new social group, as subscribers to Sergio Canale's newsletter and ardent Laverda enthusiasts they recognised that 'Laverda Club Victoria' was a still a common search phrase to promote Laverda Owners Victoria on the internet so a webpage was launched on the the DAM Group website in 2007.
+Laverda riders searching for the social group then had a worldwide internet point of contact, a regular entertaining email newsletter was produced, the Laverda brand gained attention at Festivals, Race Meetings and Rallies and the newsletter subscriber numbers grew.